Prime-Holding/rx_bloc/packages/rx_bloc_cli/mason_templates/bricks/rx_bloc_base/__brick__/README.md

 app has been in background mode.
 For more info please visit [widget_toolkit_pin](https://pub.dev/packages/widget_toolkit_pin)
 {{/enable_pin_code}}
+{{#enable_feature_qr_scanner}}
+## Feature QR Code

+The application provides a QR code scanner functionality that allows for scanning QR codes.
+The feature integrates widget_toolkit_qr package which contains widgets for scanning the QR code and displaying the result.
+For more info please visit [widget_toolkit_qr](https://pub.dev/packages/widget_toolkit_qr)

+### iOS Build Issue

+On iOS, an issue may occur during the initial build of the application.
+This can be resolved by oppening the `Runner.xcodeproj` file in Xcode and setting the iOS Deployment Target to 16.0 in the Project -> Runner -> Info -> Deployment Target section.
+Note that this issue only affects the initial build, subsequent builds should succeed without any issues.
+{{/enable_feature_qr_scanner}}
 ## Next Steps

 * Define the branching strategy that the project is going to be using.